Research that helps LGBTQ people

 A lack of familial support can be detrimental and lead to a variety of negative long-term psychological consequences for LGBTQ youth.
 Our interventions for parents have been shown to improve parental motivations for supporting LGBTQ children and instilling parents with the skills necessary to foster an affirming environment for their child.
 We study ways to support our LGBTQ youth by also supporting their primary caregivers.

 How can law enforcement respond to LGBTQ community needs?

 Based on information we gathered about LGBT people’s positive and negative experiences with law enforcement, we developed and evaluated training for police officers.
-The training was effective, and we found that LGBTQ people respond positively to law enforcement who are respectful and caring and who intervene when anti-LGBTQ harassment occurs.
+Our training was effective, and we found that LGBTQ people respond positively to law enforcement who are respectful and caring and who intervene when anti-LGBTQ harassment occurs.